 The drama classes can be paid weekly and cost £4 per session.
 There is also the option to pay in advance for a full term of sessions.
 Special rates are available for siblings.

 Yes!
 Over five terms, from August until June, the workshops culminate towards staged performances of original youth theatre.
-Group performance dates usually take place during the months of May and June.
+Group performance dates usually take place during the months of May, June or December.

 The value of our work is recognised and supported by our participants’ parents, some of whom undertake a significant commute to allow their children to participate.
 We are always appreciative of any parent volunteers who could help with administrative and pastoral activity and/or spare an hour or two once a term to serve drinks during our workshop intervals.